 "That is no issue."
-Ludwig smiled, ignoring his stomached rumbling.
-He'd worked off much of the small meal on the train while running all over town to clear his mind.
+Ludwig ignored his stomach rumbling, the small meal from the train thoroughly worked off while running all over town to clear his mind.

 "The Council is impressed that your forces have the princess apprehended even with your restructuring situation," the magikoopa continued, leading Ludwig up some spiraling hardwood stairs.
-He turned his head with a smile.
-The koopaling tensed at the last part of his statement but his guide moved the light conversation along, eventually stopping him at the top floor where there was only one large imposing door ahead.
+He turned his head with a smirk.
+The koopaling tensed but his guide moved the light conversation along, eventually escorting him to the top floor where there was only one large imposing door ahead.
 "Usually those Marios would have made a move by now."

 "They are likely occupied with the Mushroom Flu problem.
 All according to plan," Ludwig replied.
 He shook the guide's hand and that was that, so he entered on his own.
-The wood panel room was medium sized with a high ceiling but not much else.
-In the middle were the Villain Counsel, all magikoopas in robes of red, blue, green, and white.
-They spontaneously clapped for Ludwig when he entered.
+The eerily featureless wood panel room was medium sized with a high ceiling but no furniture.
+In the middle stood the Villain Counsel, magikoopas in robes of red, blue, green, and white.
+They spontaneously clapped when he entered.